 ----------

-■ Perfect for Japanese to Western pasta
+■ Perfect for pasta from Japanese to Western styles

 About the raw material Kamo eggplant